 The profits of a cooperative are called margins.
-Because Tri-County Electric is owned by its members, we allocate our margins to the membership in the form of patronage capital.
+Because TCEC is owned by its members, we allocate our margins to the membership in the form of patronage capital.
 The allocation amounts are based on a formula that considers the amount of revenue paid to the cooperative by the member and the energy usage for each meter.
 Read the 2013 patronage capital news release and frequently asked questions here.

 (A) In furnishing of services of all kinds, including the furnishing of electric power and energy, the Cooperative's operations shall be so conducted that all patrons will through their patronage furnish capital for the Cooperative.
 In order to induce patronage and to assure that the Cooperative will operate on a non-profit basis, the Cooperative is obligated to account on a patronage basis to all its patrons and assign patronage dividends in an aggregate amount equal to the Cooperative’s federal taxable income related to its patronage business (computed assuming no deduction for patronage dividend amount and after reduction for any losses and deductions incurred during prior years and deductible by the Cooperative in computing its current federal taxable income.
 All such amounts at the moment of receipt by the Cooperative are received with the understanding that they are furnished by the patrons as capital.